ARMmbed/mbed-os-example-pelion/README.md

      -	If required, drivers for networking or storage (non-default) can be added in the `drivers` folder using an external library (.lib).
 For example  `COMPONENT_MYDRIVER.lib` and enabling in `mbed_app.json`.

 -	Bootloader (required)
      -	The configuration should be provided in either [mbed-bootloader](https://github.com/ARMmbed/mbed-bootloader) repository (as default configuration) or [bootloader](https://github.com/ARMmbed/mbed-os-example-pelion/tree/master/bootloader) folder in this repository (if non-default).
-Our recommendation is to contribute to the mbed-bootloader repository whether possible.
+Our recommendation is to contribute to the mbed-bootloader repository whenever possible.
 Please indicate where the bootloader configuration lives.
      -	Binaries should be generated and contributed following the name conventions in the bootloader folder.

 -	Indication of platform support